halcyondream/halcyondream.github.io/_posts/2024-06-06-thm-dso-walkthrough.md

 - The `/yaml` route can be exploited only if we know the location of a YAML file on the system.
 - The `/nostromo/mother` route can be exploited only after `/yaml` and `/nostromo` are successfully executed.

-We also have a rough outline of the project structure:
+We also have a rough idea of the project structure:

 ```
 mothers_secret_challenge/